Wanlockhead/mnemonicdebugger/docs/blog/posts/2016/rootless-gcc.md

 # Installing GCC w/o root

 I cannot tell you how many times I have been asked to install a Python application on a shared-host server which did not have GCC pre-installed!
 Actually, I can: twice.
-I failed the first time, gave up and used a different server, and went on to live a happy life—or so I thought.
+I failed the first time, gave up and used a different server, and went on to live a happy life — or so I thought.
 But I did not give up the second time.

 Basically, I was installing a Python library which required pycrypto.
 Everything was installing well with pip up to pycrypto until the `RuntimeError(“autoconf error“)` dampened my eager spirits.
 This was the same issue I had run into in the past, but had long since suppressed the memory.
-A quick Google search reminded me that the problem could be solved by simply running “sudo apt-get install gcc.”—which cannot be done without root privileges which I could have on the shared-host server I’m working with.
+A quick Google search reminded me that the problem could be solved by simply running `sudo apt-get install gcc.` — which cannot be done without root privileges which I could have on the shared-host server I’m working with.

 Unlike my first encounter, I decided this time to dig in and find a way.
-That is when I found a helpful root-free gcc install tutorial over at http://luiarthur.github.io/gccinstall.
+That is when I found a helpful root-free gcc install tutorial over at <http://luiarthur.github.io/gccinstall>.

 A note on my installation experience:

 * I first tried GCC 5.4.0, but got:

 ```sh
 cannot stat `libgcc_s.so.1′: No such file or directory
 ```